-This easy-to-make, oregano-lemon chicken is so succulent and delicious that it might just become your new go-to chicken recipe.
-My life has a new rhythm than it did a few months ago.
+This easy-to-make, Oregano-Lemon Butter Braised Chicken is so succulent and delicious that it might just become your new go-to chicken recipe.
+My life has a different rhythm than it did a few months ago.

 The last time I wrote about my parents’ situation, I let you know my dad was back home after a couple of months in the hospital, and that he was improving.

 Now just 2 weeks later, he’s even better.
 He’s come a long way, and it’s awesome!
 Though my mom isn’t well, she’s stable – and so relieved and happy that my dad’s back.

 I’m managing their house as well as mine.
 Every day when my boys are at school, I’m there part of the time making sure everything is running smoothly.
 I try to spend time with both of them and do a bunch chores while I’m at it.
 Somehow I’m in a groove.
 Things are going well as I’m trying to find a new balance between my boys (including my husband!), my parents and my work.
 The work has had to drop a little, and it’s a juggle for sure.
 I’m dropping balls all over the place, but when I do, I pick them up and move on.

 Let’s move on to the yummy Oregano-Lemon Butter Braised Chicken now, shall we!?

 This recipe came to be because of my beautiful, growing-out-of-control oregano in the garden.